 percentage of traders are really making a killing trading these unpredictable stocks.

 Penny Stocks Are Either Companies With a Negligible Income Or Are Financially Distressed

-If you cant find any information on the company or people that run it then it should start sounding alarm bells.
-Similarly, if a company is waiting on some legislation like a mining license or patent agreement and there is no way to find the status of this then its a very high risk penny stock.
+If you cant find any information on the company or people that run it then it should start sounding alarmed bells.
+Similarly, if a company is waiting on some legislation like a mining license or patent agreement and there is no way to find the status of this then its a very high-risk penny stock.

 Have A Look At Online Forums And Blogs

 Secondly, you should find out what the chatter is in the online forums and blogs.
 Are other people discussing the penny stock?
 What are they saying about it?
 A penny stock which no one is discussing is a bad sign but at the same time, a penny stock which everyone is talking and getting excited about could also be a warning sign as its being ramped up by the retail investors and the share price could be higher than its actually worth.
 Small stock bubbles can easily be created in the penny stocks market where volumes and prices are low.

 Thirdly, you should look for a broker that is specialized in the business of buying and selling penny stocks.
 Many offline and even some online penny stock brokers won’t let you trade certain shares over the counter, while others will charge a hefty fee for letting you do so.
 Some brokers like E*Trade tend to do a good job of letting investors trade obscure penny stocks but take in to account the commission fees can eat into your profits when you come to sell the shares.